cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/unsupervised_applications.md

 ## Loading the Dataset

-Let's begin by loading the dataset in to a Pandas dataframe so we can view the features:
+Let's begin by loading the dataset in to a Pandas dataframe and then perform some basic data cleaning.
+Specifically, we will remove entries with missing compositions and those with anomalously high $T_c$ values (likely errors or non-physical outliers).
+We then display the dataset to view the data features:

 ```{code-cell}
 :tags: [hide-input]